Noosa Hospital Rehabilitation Services

 Orthopaedic Day Program

-This program is designed to enhance recovery and help regain independence following orthopaedic surgery, such as hip and knee replacement, spinal surgery or other orthopaedic injury.
+This program is designed to enhance recovery and help regain independence following surgeries including: hip and knee replacement, spinal or other orthopaedic conditions.

 Reconditioning Day Program